Nanak Singh: Prolific writer

 Quoting the Tribune, "Nanak Singh was the best selling novelist in India for thirty to forty years.
 He wrote over 50 books including novels and collection of short stories.
 He made significant contributions to various literary genres.
 For him character was the determination of incident and incident the illustration of character.
 His greatest contribution to Punjabi fiction is its secularization.
 He depicted excerpts from contemporary life, cloaked with a veil of romantic idealism."

 In his novel Chitta Lahu (White Blood), Singh writes, "It seems to imply that in the lifeblood of our society, red corpuscles have disappeared."
-In 2011, Singh's grandson, Dilraj Singh Suri, translated Chitta Lahu into English (titled White Blood).
+Singh's grandson, Dilraj Singh Suri, has translated Chitta Lahu into English (titled White Blood).
 Natasha Tolstoy, the granddaughter of novelist Leo Tolstoy, translated Singh's novel Chitta Lahu into Russian.
 She visited Nanak Singh in Amritsar to present to him the first copy of the translated novel.